-Use of the supplied pigtail cables is mandatory.
-Do not connect the customer's RF cables directly to the antenna.
+Use of the supplied RG-11 pigtail cables is mandatory if you are using LMR cables.
+Do not connect LMR-400-75 or LMR-600-75 cables directly to the antenna.

 - a.
 Clean and dry the RF cables' connectors. - b.
 Label both ends of the customer's RF cables.
-Label one cable "TX," and label the other "RX." - c.
-Heat shrink is supplied with each 3 ft (90 cm) pigtail cable to protect the connection between the customer's RF cables and the pigtail cables.
-Slide a heat shrink sleeve onto the end of each 3 ft (90 cm) pigtail cable (opposite the boot end) for later use. - d.
-Fill half of the inner body of the customer's "TX" RF cable's connector with the supplied silicone grease to prevent moisture and corrosion. - e.
-Connect and SLOWLY hand-tighten the "TX" RF cable to the feed-thru adapter of one of the supplied LMR-400-75 pigtail cables, allowing the grease to diffuse and settle into the entire space within the connector (see Figure 17). - f.
+Label one cable "TX;" label the other "RX." - c.
+Fill half of the inner body of the customer's "TX" RF cable's connector with the supplied silicone grease to prevent moisture and corrosion. - d.
+Connect and SLOWLY hand-tighten the "TX" RF cable to the feed-thru adapter of one of the supplied 3 ft (90 cm) RG-11 pigtail cables, allowing the grease to diffuse and settle into the entire space within the connector (see Figure 15). - e.
 Make sure the RF cable's connector is tightened all the way into the pigtail cable's feed-thru adapter.
-Then tighten it with a 7/16" torque wrench set to 20 in.-lbs. - g.
-Seal the RF cable-to-pigtail connection using silicone sealant, self-vulcanizing tape, or equivalent.
-Then protect the connection with the heat shrink (see step c). - h.
-Repeat steps d-g to connect the "RX" RF cable to the other pigtail cable.
+Then tighten it with a 7/16" torque wrench set to 20 in.-lbs. - f.
+Repeat steps c-e to connect the "RX" RF cable to the other pigtail cable.